suzuki970/auditoryPupilFreqTagging/analysis/README.md

 conditions from the 1,000- and 4,000-Hz bands plus the three high-frequency conditions `condition_spl = 17, 18, 19` at
 16,000/18,000/20,000 Hz).

-## `old/`

-Superseded scripts from earlier iterations of the pipeline (behavior summary, 16-condition figure variants, split-half, LMM, `run_all.py`).
-Kept for reference; not part of the manuscript figure workflow.